aicklen/psmonitor/README.md

-This project provides a custom hardware design and firmware for a voltage and current monitor that can be retrofitted to an existing symmetric, dual output power supply (i.e. a supply with positive and negative outputs of the same magnitude).
+This project provides a custom hardware design and firmware for a voltage and current monitor that can be retrofitted to an existing symmetric, dual output power supply (i.e. a supply with positive and negative outputs of the same magnitude) with outputs up to +30/-30 volts.

 ### Hardware